On this page

 2. Association with Limited Legal Capacity

 If you opt to set up a vereniging without a civil-law notary, it will only have 'limited legal capacity' (beperkte rechtsbevoegdheid) and you'll be personally liable for its obligations.
-You can, however, limit your liability by listing your vereniging in the Dutch Business Register.
+You can, however, limit your liability by listing your vereniging in the Dutch Commercial Register.

 An association with 'limited legal capacity' cannot own a registered property, e.g. real estate.

-It's mandatory to list your association in the Business Register if it has 'full legal capacity'.
+It's mandatory to list your association in the Commercial Register if it has 'full legal capacity'.
 You'll remain personally liable until you've done this.
 Generally speaking, your civil-law notary will do this for you, but it's wise to ask for confirmation.

 A vereniging operating as a business pays corporation tax (vennootschapsbelasting).
 Any profits must be allocated to the vereniging's objective or purpose.
 Whether a vereniging has to pay and charge VAT, or not, depends on its specific situation.